 Have you ever laid down at the end of a long day, eager to get some sleep, only to be kept awake by an irresistible urge to move your legs?
-If you have been very active or had an intense gym session that day, this frustrating experience can be normal from time to time.
-However, if it happens on a daily basis and has begun to disrupt the rest of your life, you may have a condition known as restless leg syndrome (RLS).
+If you have been very active or had an intense gym session that day, this frustrating experience can be typical from time to time.
+However, if it happens daily and has begun to disrupt the rest of your life, you may have a condition known as restless leg syndrome (RLS).
 In today’s post, we’ll take a closer look at RLS and how you may be able to get help for sore muscles that often accompany this troublesome condition.

 MuscleShok™ is a revolutionary quick recovery and muscle pain relief product that helps you stay in the game and off of the sidelines.
 If you have muscle pain and cramping that is associated with RLS, MuscleShok™ may provide relief from some of your unpleasant symptoms.
 Read more about MuscleShok™ and shop for your gel, lotion, and BathShots™ today!

 What is RLS?